khaiyichin/collective_perception/README.md

 ## Installation
 ### Local build
 The following instructions were tested on Ubuntu 20.04 LTS Focal Fossa.
-It's likely they would work on MacOS and Windows with some modification.
+They may work on MacOS and Windows with some modification.
 1. Ensure that all requirements are satisfied.
 2. Clone the repository and go to the root directory.
     ```